LogtalkDotOrg/logtalk3/README.md

 a different license and/or are copyrighted by a Logtalk contributor.

-Some examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g. in manuals, tutorials, books, and public mailing list discussions).
+Some examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g. in manuals, tutorials, books, and public discussion forums).
+See those examples documentation for information on the sources of the original code.
-The copyright in the examples original code should be assumed to belong to the original authors.

 Logtalk is a registered trademark of Paulo Moura.